 10. OTHER TYPES OF INTELLECTUAL PROPERTY

 Several other kinds of IP are recognized in Canada and other jurisdictions.
 Among these are trade-marks, integrated circuit topographies, industrial designs and plant breeders' rights.
 Each of these IP classes has different rules and requirements concerning appropriate protection.
 However, IP of these forms follow the same philosophy outlined in section 3. of this policy.
 Anyone who has IP that may fit within these classes should contact the Office of Research for advice.

 11. DEFAULT ARRANGEMENTS FOR REVENUE SHARING

 Generally, it is preferable for parties involved in collaborative activities to agree upon the division of any financial or other reward, generated from commercialization, prior to engaging in the research.
 Recognizing that it is not always possible to reach agreement prior to the commencement of a project, this policy outlines a default mechanism which shall normally prevail if no previous written agreement has been established.
 This default option is in no way intended to prevent or dissuade parties from forming an agreement at any time.
-Such agreements should be filed with the Office of Research, and, if graduate students are involved, must be approved by the Associate Provost, Graduate Studies and Postdoctoral Affairs.
+Such agreements should be filed with the Office of Research, and, if graduate students are involved, must be approved by the Associate Vice-President, Graduate Studies and Postdoctoral Affairs.